Key Concepts

 • Would you accept your investment falling behind inflation?

-What does it all mean?
+So what does it all mean?

 Your attitude to investment risk is a crucial factor in determining an appropriate investment strategy to meet your needs.
 Investing is considered risky because there is uncertainty about how the investment will perform over the short and long term.
 Different types of investments experience different levels of volatility.